alex1092/MoralChecker/README.md

 2. LOOPS BACK TO THE HOME SCREEN AFTER DATA IS LOGGED

-To make is easy for employers and employees the Home screen will appear after employees are finished logging their moral and adding their message, it will also loop back to the home screen after the admin has checked daily and weekly totals and downloaded files containing all stats
+To make it easy for employers and employees the Home screen will appear after employees are finished logging their moral and adding their message, it will also loop back to the home screen after the admin has checked daily and weekly totals and downloaded files containing all stats

 3. THE ABILITY TO ADD EXTRA STAFF